muppin/mastering-DevOps/AWS/AWS ECR.md

 ```

 Make sure to replace the placeholders (`<AWS_REGION>`, `<AWS_ACCOUNT_ID>`, `<REPOSITORY_NAME>`, `<IMAGE_NAME>`, and `<TAG>`) with your actual AWS configuration and Docker image information.

+### Lifecycle rules

+1. Filtering on image age (sinceImagePushed = 14) : it deletes/removes an image older than 14 days.
+2. Filtering on image count (imageCountMoreThan = 1) : if the policy has image tagged with wildcard i.e. v1*, the moment you add another image withv1 tag it will remove the older v1 image. (use the rules with precautions).